nicklockwood/StandardPaths/README.md

     NSString *path = [manager normalizedPathForFile:[manager publicDataPath:@"Foo.png"]];

 Note that file lookups outside of the application bundle are not cached (as the files are not changed) so it is more CPU-intensive to use `normalizedPathForFile:` for these files.
 If you are accessing the same file multiple times, you may wish to cache the path yourself rather than calling the method multiple times.

+For non-file-path strings such as NSDictionary keys or nib file names, you can use the NSString extension methods.
+So for example if you wanted to load a bespoke version of a nib file on iPhone 5 you could select our nib with the following code:

+    NSString *nibName = [@"ViewController" stringByAppendingTallscreenSuffix];
+    UIViewController *controller = [[ViewController alloc] initWithNibName:nibName bundle:nil];

+This would then load a file called "ViewController.xib" on an iPhone 4, and a file called "ViewController-568h.xib" on an iPhone 5.